nimrossum/pcpp/week02/code-exercises/answers.md

 When an instance method is synchronized, it uses the lock for that instance.
 When a static method is synchronized, it uses a lock for that static class.
 In this case, we are mixing static and instance calls, so we are not using the same lock.

+### 3

+We implemented a new version that uses a shared lock across instance and static method calls.
+This ensures that there are no race conditions.